-An examination shall be held for each course upon its conclusion under authority of the Registrar.
-Students who fail to write the final exam are deemed to have not completed the course and therefore will receive a grade of "F"; as such, it is the student's responsibility to report exam conflicts.
-Exam conflicts must be reported to the Registrar before the end of mid-semester break.

-The minimum weighting for final exams shall be 30% of the total grade.
-The examination shall be sat at such time and place as shall be determined by the Registrar and published on official notice boards.
-A current Bermuda College ID card will be required in order for students to sit a final exam.
+- Students are responsible for noting the dates and times of their examinations. - Students who fail to write the final exam are deemed to have not completed the course and therefore will receive a grade of "F"; as such, it is the student's responsibility to report exam conflicts. - Exam conflicts must be reported to the Registrar before the end of mid-semester break. - The minimum weighting for final exams shall be 30% of the total grade. - The examination shall be sat at such time and place as shall be determined by the Registrar and published on official notice boards. - A current Bermuda College ID card will be required in order for students to sit a final exam.